Harvard-IACS/CS287/_pages/home.md

 permalink: /
 ---
 ## OVERVIEW
-I'm very excited to introduce this **new graduate course in Fall 2021!** My aim is to make this course as inclusive, diversified, and open as possible, and I will co-list the course to several communities of students:
+I'm very excited to create this **new graduate course in Fall 2021!** My aim is to make this course as inclusive, diversified, and open as possible, and I will co-list the course to several communities of students:
 - **AC295**: Topics in Applied Computation, for IACS' Master's students
 - **CS287r**: Deep Learning for NLP, for computer science concentrators
 - **CSCI E-115B Harvard Extension School**, for the general public all around the world (online)